The PleaJustice Project

 Participants are presented with a dynamic story composed of video clips and dialogue with legal actors.
 The participant experiences parts of the simulation in the third person (in which they are represented by an avatar) and in the first person.

-One of two unique scenarios is depicted – one in which the participant-avatar is leaving a parking lot, and the other in which the participant-avatar is browsing for a pair of glasses at the mall.
-These animated sequences provide context to the participant as they illustrate a plausible series of events resulting in the participant-avatar being brought to court over accusations of either a hit-and-run or larceny (though, other scenarios are in development)
+One of three unique scenarios is depicted - one in which the participant-avatar is leaving a parking lot; one in which the participant-avatar is browsing for a pair of sunglasses at a retail store; one in which the participant-avatar is at a party with a friend.
+These animated sequences provide context to the participants, illustrating plausible series of events that lead them to be charged with a hit-and-run, theft, or drug possession (respectively).

-Both sequences lead up to the participant-avatar being summoned to court.
-For plea decision-making studies, these events culminate with the participant-avatar being offered a plea deal (typically by a defense attorney).
-The participant navigates the simulation by clicking through interactions with other actors.
-As the simulation progresses, they learn more about the incident and the context of the accusation (e.g., their guilt status).
+Participants navigate the simulation by clicking through interactions with animated actors (i.e., sprites).
+As the simulation progresses, they learn more about the incident and the context of the accusation (e.g., guilt status, evidence).

 Customizable Avatars